"CATCH YOU FUCKERS AT A BAD TIME?"

 And then, of course, the fighting.
 Lots of moves that bring to mind pro wrestling, MMA and bar fights.
 Kong uses weapons, jumps off a building like you might jump off a wall in a cool hallway fight, throws a construction crane like an ax.
 Godzilla uses his tail well, his atomic breath better.
 He steps hard on Kong’s chest and you feel how close he is to crushing those ribs.
 He also gets his head bashed through skyscrapers, dragged face-first across wreckage.
 There is an appropriately savage victory celebration.
 I had such a great time watching this at home, but I’m sure to some people seeing a movie in a theater for the first time in over a year that climax seemed like the height of cinema.
 The apex cinema.

 The movie makes you really like Kong, and root for Kong, but not necessarily against Godzilla.
 It’s a little like ROCKY III in reverse.
 Godzilla is the champ, but he’s not going soft.
 He’s like Clubber Lang in that he’s the hungry one out there looking for a fight, and also that he’s the asshole.
 But he’s worked hard to get where he’s at and he’s earned that attitude.
 We can see his point of view: he didn’t ask to be woken up by these little pricks called humans.
-And he didn’t ask for the other Titans to fuck with him.
+He didn’t ask for the other Titans to fuck with him.
 And it became clear he was gonna have to establish dominance to live in peace.

 Which he did!
-Nobody’s seen in him in years.
+Nobody’s seen him in years.
 It’s only because of what Apex Cybernetics built that he came back.
 He was provoked by the fucking humans.
 Like the man says, you fuck around, you find out.

 But Kong is more relatable.
 He’s had it worse and made less of a fuss about it.
 He sticks to his little island kingdom, doesn’t bother anybody but, like, pterodactyls and squids.
 But he lost what he had, because most of the natives died and Monarch keeps him under lock and key.
-And they bring him on this mission without his consent.
+They bring him on this mission without his consent.
 He’s embarrassed to admit that he’s scared.
 And to get beat up in front of everybody.
 He has those moments where he’s beaten down and trying to catch his breath and might not be able to get to his feet again.
 But he does.
 Even has to pop in a dislocated shoulder, which many have taken as a LETHAL WEAPON reference.
 The credits acknowledge LETHAL WEAPON 2, apparently for various homages (including the logo on a coffee mug) that were cut out.
 Maybe next time give him some of the ol’ blues rock guitar noodling on the score.

 Which brings me to my final point: if they do another one, it’s gotta be a buddy movie, right?
 ZILLA & KONG.
 Or MONSTER KINGS.
 Godzilla is outmonstered by Titan (or mecha) enemies, and Mothra’s been kidnapped or some shit.
 So he has to go to Hollow Earth and convince Kong to help him.
 They bicker but they also bond and become a great team.
 Let’s do this, Hollywood.